 BANJOY is a bluegrass band with a unique and personal style.
 Relaxed and friendly on stage, Banjoy plays everything from classic bluegrass and gospel songs to originals and lively instrumentals.
 Harmony singing is an important part of Banjoy’s repertoire, and the top notch instrumental talents of the group are well-known and respected throughout the Midwest and beyond.

 Banjoist BOB BLACK is a veteran of Bill Monroe’s Bluegrass Boys.
-He has written a book about his experiences with Monroe entitled COME HITHER TO GO YONDER (University of Illinois Press, 2005), for which he won the IBMA “Print Media Person Of The Year” award in 2006.
-He has performed and recorded with John Hartford, Bill Monroe, The Whites, Rhonda Vincent, and many others.
+He has written 2 books: one about about his experiences with Monroe entitled COME HITHER TO GO YONDER (University of Illinois Press, 2005), for which he won the IBMA “Print Media Person of The Year” award in 2006; and a 2nd book entitled MANDOLIN MAN (University of Illinois Press, 2022), which is the first in-depth biography of the pioneering bluegrass figure Roland White.
+Bob has performed and recorded with John Hartford, Bill Monroe, The Whites, Rhonda Vincent, and many others.
 His banjo style is well-known and loved by banjo fans all over the world, and he is a singer-songwriter with numerous songs to his credit.
 In 2002 Bob received the Traditional Arts Award presented by the Iowa Arts Council.
 His playing and singing can be heard on well over forty different albums, dating as far back as 1973.

 KRISTIE BLACK has been writing and performing music for over 20 years.
 Her sweet, to-the-heart vocals and traditional-style guitar playing make her the favorite of audiences and fellow musicians alike.
 She has performed in bluegrass and gospel groups, taking her music to such places as Texas, Missouri, Illinois, Minnesota, Nebraska, and Wisconsin.
 In 2001 she toured Australia with her husband, Bob Black, playing at that country’s largest bluegrass festival in Harrietville, as well as at other Austrailian music venues.
 Kristie has appeared on numerous radio and television programs, and has been prominently featured on several albums, including a duet project with Bob Black called IOWA SONGSCAPE (2001), and a live recording: WON’T YOU TAKE ME TO HINKLETOWN?
 (2009).